-2. Student Personnel Records-Graduate and Undergraduate (All-University Policy)
+- Guidelines Governing Privacy and Release of Student Records - These gudelines are printed each term in the Schedule of Courses and Academic Handbook. - 2.
+Student Personnel Records Graduate and Undergraduate (All-University Policy)

-The comprehensive policy governing the keeping and use of Student Personnel Records is available from the Records Office in the Office of the Dean of Students.
-General principles governing student records are enumerated in Article 3 of Academic Freedom for Students at Michigan State University, pages 68-69.
+The comprehensive policy governing the keeping and use of Student Personnel Records is available from the Office of the Vice President for Student Affairs and Services.
+General principles governing student records are enumerated in Article 3 of Academic Freedom for Students at Michigan State University, pages 11-22.